wagtail/wagtail/docs/upgrading_wagtail_v2/index.rst

 Locally upgrade environment:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-1. Upgrade version of Wagtail to v2 in the requirements.txt
+1. Upgrade version of Wagtail to v2 and Django in the requirements.txt
 2. Run the update script: ``wagtail updatemodulepaths``
 3. Run migrations ``./manage.py migrate``.
 This will go ahead and add all of the necessary migrations to your database.
 You won't need to run these migrations again.
 4. Run tests ``./manage.py test``.
 You may find that migrations may fail at a specific migration, take note of that.